sesam-community/file-source-downloader-service/README.md

 `is_zip_file` - set this to true if the external file is a zip file, the service will then unzip the contents before storing it in the local file.

+`reload` - determines if the external file should be reloaded at given intervals (set by the sleep_interval setting), default value: true.

+`sleep_interval` - the number of seconds to wait before the service will download the external file again, default value: 86400.

 ### Querystring parameters:

 `force_refresh_` - if set to true will download the external file upon request.